rotexsoft/versatile-collections/README.md

 ## Installation

 **Via composer:** (Requires PHP 7.4+ or PHP 8.0+).
-For users with PHP 7.2 switch to the 3.X branch to read the documentation for the 3.X version.
+Switch to the 3.X branch to read the documentation for the 3.X version.
+Switch to the 4.X branch to read the documentation for the 4.X version.

     composer require rotexsoft/versatile-collections